Fast and Robust Rank Aggregation against Model Misspecification: Conclusion

 \section{Conclusion}

-Our CoarsenRank performs imprecise inference conditioning on a neighborhood of the noisy preferences, which opens a new door to the robust rank aggregation against model misspecification.
-Experiments on four real applications demonstrate imprecise inference on the neighborhood of the noisy preferences, instead of the original dataset, can improve the model reliability.
-It shows that our CoarsenRank has great potential in real applications, e.g., social choice, information retrieval, recommender system, etc, where errors/nosies/uncertainties widely exist.
-A promising direction is to explore other divergence metrics for other statistical properties of rank aggregation.
+Our CoarsenRank performs imprecise inference conditioning on a neighborhood of the ranking dataset, which opens a new door to the robust rank aggregation against model misspecification.
+Particularly, a computationally efficient formula for CoarsenRank is derived, which introduces only one extra hyperparameter to vanilla ranking models.
+Experiments on four real applications demonstrate imprecise inference on the neighborhood of the preferences, instead of the original dataset, can improve the model reliability.
+It shows that our CoarsenRank has great potential in real applications, e.g., social choice, information retrieval, recommender system, etc, where model misspecification widely exists.
+We consider the rank aggregation problem where only one ground truth consensus full ranking exists.
+In terms of other applications for mixture rank aggregation~\citep{zhao2016learning}, the homogeneity assumption on users is no longer valid and we will extend our distributionally robust CoarsenRank to the scenario of heterogeneity users.
+Another promising direction for future research is to explore other divergence metrics for other statistical properties of rank aggregation.